Mental Health and Families

 - Parenting with a mental illness presents a unique set of challenges.
 Parenting is a difficult task and many people feel inadequate in their role, let alone if they face the challenges of mental illness as well.

 - Children’s needs can be overlooked at this time as adults are preoccupied with the emotional and practical demands of managing with the mental illness.
 Children are profoundly affected by all that is going on around them.
 Read more

 How mental illness is managed in families will have a major affect on the mental health of the individual, the family and future generations.
 It is important to know that there are many ways in which workers can support resilience in families.
 The key message is to ‘talk together’about mental health and mental illness.

-Also read more about treatment for alcoholism here as alcohol and drug abuse can be major issues within a relationship and counselling and treatment for alcohol and substance abuse can be the first step in treating mental health issues which are damaging a relationship.
+Also read more about treatment for alcoholism here as alcohol and drug abuse can be major issues within a relationship and counselling and treatment for alcohol and substance abuse, support through detox and engagement during rehab can be the first step in treating mental health issues which are damaging a relationship.